-You cannot claim any expenses or allowances for buying business premises (you may be able to if you change to being a limited company), but you are able to claim certain repair and maintenance costs either as capital allowances or allowable expenses.
+You can’t claim any expenses or allowances for buying business premises (you may be able to if you change to being a limited company), but you’re able to claim certain repair and maintenance costs either as capital allowances or allowable expenses.
 It’s a complex area for sole traders, we recommend you get individual advice from an accountant.

 For a sole trader business, you and the business are considered the same legal entity.
 This means that even though you might be making donations from your business bank account, it’s still treated as though you personally donated the money.

 This means the business won’t get any tax relief.

 However, if you donate via Gift Aid the receiving charity can receive 25p tax relief for every £1 that you donate.
 For a donation to receive Gift Aid, you often need to fill in a specific Gift Aid form for your chosen charity or at least tick a box to indicate that you want Gift Aid to apply.